 Slack vs Flock integrations (1:0)

 When you are not into business communication tools, chances are you don’t understand why one would pay 8$ per employee just to have a team chat.
 However, it’s a bit more complicated.
-Integrations make business chats like Slack, Flock and Chanty different from personal communication apps like Viber, Telegram, WhatsApp or even Skype.
+Integrations make team chats like Slack, Flock and Chanty different from personal communication apps like Viber, Telegram, WhatsApp or even Skype.

 Why do you need integrations anyway?